All emergency services

 Flights from Russia to other countries are limited.
 These may change or be suspended at short notice.
 You should contact airlines or travel agents directly for the most current information.

-The EU announced that 21 Russian owned airlines were banned from flying in EU airspace due to safety concerns.
+The EU announced that 21 Russian-owned airlines were banned from flying in EU airspace due to safety concerns.

 Russian airlines and railways may be affected by shortages of parts and essential technical components for their fleets, affecting maintenance and safety standards.
-If you’re flying domestically or internationally, you should research your aviation provider before choosing their services.
+If you're flying domestically or internationally, research your aviation provider before choosing their services.

 DFAT doesn't provide information on the safety of individual commercial airlines or flight paths.